Seteco/Somorrostro/Home.md

 ---

+> We need to relocate our demo server. **Can you donate a VM ?**
+>
+> Based on the current use of the demo, **at peak** we need 2 cores, 2GB of RAM and 10Mbps of high speed internet feed.
+> If you are willing to donate such a VM, send me a note to costa@tsaousis.gr.

+---

 **Netdata** is a daemon that collects data in realtime (per second) and presents a web site to view and analyze them.
 The presentation is also real-time and full of interactive charts that precisely render all collected values.